Battle Mountain - Eureka Gold Trend - Geology

 For information on the mineralisation of the belt, refer to the individual records for each deposit.

-The most recent source geological information used to prepare this summary was dated: 1996.
+The most recent source geological information used to prepare this decription was dated: 1996.

 This description is a summary from published sources, the chief of which are listed below.